Possible Bearish Inside Day Candle Pattern Detected for Eversource Energ (NYSE:ES) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Eversource Energ (NYSE:ES)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Eversource Energ (NYSE:ES) based on the price action in the company's shares.
-Today's price range of $88.62 and $89.80 is within yesterday's high and low of the day.
+Yesterday's price range of $88.62 and $89.80 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Eversource Energ may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Eversource Energy is a public utility holding company.
 The Company, through its subsidiaries, provides electric service to customers in Connecticut, New Hampshire, and western Massachusetts.
 Eversource Energy also distributes natural gas throughout Connecticut.